MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 # Assign Author and Operator roles to a Dynamics 365 group team linked to an Azure Active Directory group

 You can assign an **Operator** or **Author** role to a user in Microsoft Dynamics 365 Guides to specify whether that user can create and edit guides as an author or use them as an operator.
 When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
-To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** have access only to what they have created in the instance, while **Restricted Operators** have access only to what has been shared with or assigned to them.
+To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** have access only to what they have created in the instance and what has been shared with them, while **Restricted Operators** have access only to what has been shared with or assigned to them.

 Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to: